ChloeCrozier/scc24_repo/README.md

 Directory for information about our cluster

 ## Cluster Configuration
-Directory for and cluster configuration scripts
+Cluster configuration scripts and debugging guides

 ## Results
 Directory for output of running benchmarks and applications